being0/bol_kalah/README.md

   For simplicity UuidIdGenerator implemented that returns UUID as uniqueId.
   Since UUID is too large it is better to generate a smaller unique id.

+* **Using Groovy/Spock for test**

+  Groovy/Spock provides a lot of flexibilities for testing:
+    * Being more verbose than Junit, you can write your specification on method names as it is in the documentation.
+    * Using operator overloading to simplify asserts
+    * Enforcing BDD
+    * A lot better Parameterized Testing than Junit.
+See TwoPlayersKalahStateEngineSpec you get my point

 <div id="heading-todo"/>

 ## TODO